rhysd/wdio-appium-service/README.md

 ======================================
 [![Build Status](https://travis-ci.org/rhysd/wdio-appium-service.svg?branch=master)](https://travis-ci.org/rhysd/wdio-appium-service)

 [webdriver.io](http://webdriver.io/) service plugin for [Appium](http://appium.io/).
 With this service installed, you need not to run Appium manually.
-Please see [the manual for wdio-selenium-standalone-service](http://webdriver.io/guide/services/selenium-standalone.html) for more detail.

 ## How to Use